statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "qKnwZ3DUdZI1"}

-The genes that the dencoder find most different between the set means  can now be identified.
-First the gene lwith largest difference between the LUSC and LUAD in positive direction:
+The genes that the decoder finds most different between the set means can now be identified.
+First the gene with the largest positive difference between LUSC and LUAD:

 ```{code-cell} ipython3
 :id: ORn2eerZdZI2